7 Reasons Why You Need Domain Privacy Protection

 SSL stands for “Secure Sockets Layer,” which provides security when your site is open on the web.
 Most browsers display a lock right before the web address bar when viewing a site, which means that the link you have opened is SSL protected.

 Whenever you are passing information, it’s better to use SSL-protected links.
 If you are not doing that, it is possible that people could steal that information and use it for wrongdoings.
+For website protection, a site holder should purchase SSL certificate as it secures the data between the server and the user.
+SSL certificates can be purchased from resellers or direct certificate authorities.

 #4: Up-to-Date Software